12 Things To Keep In Mind Before Traveling Alone As A Woman Anywhere In The World

 Plan outfits strictly adhering to the regional dress code

-Even if citizens stay flexible in their dressing sense, remember that it isn’t the same for you.
+Even if local citizens stay flexible in their dressing sense, remember that it isn’t the same for you.
 Especially in places with big cultural differences, you’ll always be seen differently.

 As a bonus, it’s a great way to experience another way of life.

 Always show strong body language as if you know where you’re heading

 Numerous research has shown that perpetrators go after individuals who seem submissive.
 People who look like they won’t throw a scene or stand up to wrong actions are at a risk.
 Show confidence and don’t let anyone get away with anything!

 There will always be people who don’t approve of you.
 As a strong, independent woman, take meaningless advice with a pinch of salt.

 People who have the mindset that female solo travel is bound to result in problems, probably don’t even enjoy their own lives and just like to put others down.